How to use horizontal lines in photography composition

 The most obvious one that springs to mind, again, is the horizon.
 It divides earth from sky, or sea from sky.

 Because the horizon line breaks up your image, you need to be aware of where you place it in the photo.
-It’s important to consider the rule of thirds when deciding on horizon placement in an image.
+Use the rule of thirds when deciding on horizon placement in an image.

 Placing the horizon in the centre of an image reduces interest and makes the composition dull.

-That said, a horizontal line does work in the centre of the image with reflections.
-But even then, just because you have a row of trees reflected in a lake, you don’t have to make your image symmetrical.
-Symmetry is a conscious photography composition decision.
+That said, a horizontal line does work in the centre of an image with reflections.
+However, even if you have a row of trees reflected in a lake, you don’t have to make your image symmetrical.
+Symmetry in composition is a conscious decision.

 How to photograph horizontal lines

-There are a couple of really important things to watch out for when photographing horizontal lines.
-One is essential and the other is a composition decision:
+Two important factors with photographing horizontal lines – one is essential and the other is a composition decision:

 The most important thing to remember with horizontal lines in photography is to ensure that the lines are level.
 When horizontals are not straight, the image feels unbalanced and unsettling.
 It has a feeling of tipping over.